jodiealaine/neighbourhood-map/README.md

 The app is hosted on github and can be found here --> [map app](https://jodiealaine.github.io/neighbourhood-map/)

+If you would like to run this locally then please download the files and open index.html

 ### APIs

 - Flikr API used for the images displayed relative to the marker location